Queen's and Queen's-Trent Concurrent Programs

 Candidates will select either the Primary-Junior (JK-Grade 6) or the Intermediate-Senior (Grades 7-12) program option at the end of the first year.
 Candidates normally devote the entire fourth year to the completion of the BA(Hons), BSc(Hons), BMus or BCmp(Hons) degree.

 .
-Concurrent Education teacher candidates do not apply for these program tracks through OUAC; instead they submit supplemental materials directly to the Education Registrar’s Office.
+Concurrent Education teacher candidates do not apply for these program tracks through OUAC; instead they submit supplemental materials directly to Student Services.
 Detailed information about program track applications (and required documents) will be emailed to fourth year Teacher Candidates in the fall.
 The deadline for submitting program track supplemental documents is the same as that for Consecutive Education Program Track applicants.

 Queen's-Waterloo Joint Program

-Designed for students enrolled in the Bachelor of Mathematics (Honours Mathematics Co-op) or Bachelor of Computer Science (Honours Computer Science Co-op) at the University of Waterloo, students may apply to the Joint Program in their second year and attend the Queen's Bachelor of Education program the following September.
-By the end of five years, candidates will have two degrees, one in Mathematics or Computer Science from the University of Waterloo, and one in Education from Queen’s.
+Designed for students enrolled in the Bachelor of Mathematics (Honours Mathematics Co-op) at the University of Waterloo, students may apply to the Joint Program in their second year and attend the Queen's Bachelor of Education program the following September.
+By the end of five years, candidates will have two degrees, one in Mathematics from the University of Waterloo, and one in Education from Queen’s.
 The program prepares graduates to teach mathematics and a second subject in Ontario secondary schools.